There is one surefire way to reduce the stress of holiday cooking: stick to what you know.

 Make that recipe again and again

 A table full of foods that come around only once a year is just begging you to eat too much.
 How easy is it to stop eating when full if you won’t get another chance for another 364 days?
 Practically impossible.
-On top of the scarcity of these dishes, if you throw in feeling guilty for eating foods you’ve labelled as fattening or forbidden then your odds of walking away feeling full but not stuffed is almost zero.
+On top of the scarcity of these dishes, if you throw in feeling guilty for eating foods you’ve labeled as fattening or forbidden then your odds of walking away feeling full but not stuffed is almost zero.
 Allowing your favorite dishes to be enjoyed more often can take away the glamour of them.
 The more we eat a food, the less we put it up on a pedestal and the better we can judge it’s true flavors.
 You may be surprised at how less tasty it is the more you allow yourself to eat it slowly without guilt.

 Ditch the diet resolutions

-Knowing that you are going to pass through January in a daze of hunger in the hopes that your self esteem will miraculously improve when you lose weight (ahem…it doesn’t), only fuels cravings and appetite during the holidays.
+Knowing that you are going to pass through January in a daze of hunger in the hopes that your self-esteem will miraculously improve when you lose weight (ahem…it doesn’t), only fuels cravings and appetite during the holidays.
 Often people think of it as the “last supper” or “last chance to eat what I want” before starting an ineffective diet.
-With this frame of mind how can you NOT eat to bursting with the thought of physical and mental starvation looming ahead.
-Take dieting, deprivation and hunger out of the equation for January and just see how you eat.
+With this frame of mind, how can you NOT eat to bursting with the thought of physical and mental starvation looming ahead?
+Take dieting, deprivation, and hunger out of the equation for January and just see how you eat.

 Pause to listen to your body before eating

 Before sitting down to a meal or entering a party, take 30 seconds to check into your body and mind.
 How hungry are you before you see and smell the food?
 Are there any emotions that may push you to eat more than you want (stress, anxiety, sadness)?
-Are there any thoughts running through your head that may lead you to eat when you are not hungry (“Get it now while you still can, the diet starts tomorrow!”, “there is no point in trying to eat healthy, you always screw it up and stuff your face” or “So-and-so is not here to get on my back about eating this.
+Are there any thoughts running through your head that may lead you to eat when you are not hungry (“Get it now while you still can, the diet starts tomorrow!”, “there is no point in trying to eat healthily, you always screw it up and stuff your face” or “So-and-so is not here to get on my back about eating this.
 I better eat it while I can!”).
 Simply understanding why you are eating when no longer hungry can help you eat less.
 The goal is not to eat only healthy foods or walk away hungry- the goal is to better understand why you continued to eat when already stuffed so that next time you can eat AND feel comfortable leaving the party.

-You could set yourself up for a night of painful over eating by skipping lunch to make room for a feast at supper.
+You could set yourself up for a night of painful overeating by skipping lunch to make room for a feast at supper.
 You could make food that tastes like cardboard and is disappointing.
 You could go out and buy a host of expensive or hard to find ingredients that don’t improve the nutrition of your dish.
 Or you could eat a delicious lunch and head into supper hungry (but not starving), eat the foods you really love and leave the table feeling satisfied and full.